Best Fly Fishing Packs And River Fishing Packs Of 2023

-The problem with a fishing vest, as well as chest packs, and shoulder sling packs for me is that they all put pressure on my shoulders and on my back.
-I’m often on the river for 280 days a years which means 7 days a week for sometimes 40 days straight and after time all that weight causes back and shoulder issues.
+The problem with a fishing vest, as well as chest packs, and shoulder sling packs is that they all put pressure on my shoulders and on my back.
+I’m often on the river for 280 days a year which means 7 days a week for sometimes 40 days straight and over time all that weight causes back and shoulder issues.

 That is why I find that the waist or lumber pack acts almost like a lumbar support belt.
 Even with a ton of stuff in it, it still doesn’t hurt my shoulders or back after a long day on the water or multiple days straight.
 For that reason, I recommend lumbar fishing packs for guys with bad backs or shoulder issues.

 I also like that the Lumber and Hip packs are easy to shift the pack around to your side or to your lower back area to get it out of the way when you are not using it.